billthefarmer/diary/README.md

 event will be added again.
 You may add events from the calendar to the current diary entry.
 Events will be added from the relevant calendar date.

+## App widgets
+You may put Diary app widgets on the home screen.
+This will show today's entry.
+The widget will be updated when today's entry is updated.

 ## Cursor position
 You may put a line in an entry to control or remember the edit cursor